Pat Meehan: Public corruption cases

 Though he has been active in a wide variety of areas, it has been several high-profile public corruption cases that have put Meehan in the headlines.
 Meehan has said, "Pay to play cannot be standard operating procedure in city government."

 This was brought to national attention on October 7, 2003, when Philadelphia Police conducted a sweep of Mayor John F. Street's office and found an electronic listening device.
 It was later discovered that the "bug" had been planted by the FBI as part of a city corruption investigation.
 Street was never charged in the investigation.
 Philadelphia officials and the mayor were outraged, especially with the timing coinciding with the Philadelphia mayoral election on November 4, 2003.
 Street's campaign spokesman accused the federal government of attempting to influence the election (which Street ended up winning anyway).
 Meehan was applauded in the press and in the city for his handling of the situation, which resulted in twelve indictments including that of Street confidant Ronald White (who died before he could stand trial) and city treasurer Corey Kemp, who was convicted and sentenced to ten years in federal prison.

-Other city officials prosecuted by Meehan's office included former city councilman Rick Mariano (who was sentenced to six and a half years in federal prison for accepting bribes and attempting to influence city contracts), the President of the Independence Seaport Museum John S. Carter (who was sentenced to 15 years for cheating the museum out of $1.5 million), Montgomery County accountant Denis Shusterman (for embezzling $10 million, he received a 14-year sentence), and State Senator Vincent Fumo (who was convicted on a 139-count indictment including fraud, conspiracy and obstruction of justice charges carrying a ten-year sentence).
+Other officials prosecuted by Meehan's office included former city councilman Rick Mariano (who was sentenced to six and a half years in federal prison for accepting bribes and attempting to influence city contracts), the President of the Independence Seaport Museum John S. Carter (who was sentenced to 15 years for cheating the museum out of $1.5 million), Montgomery County accountant Denis Shusterman (for embezzling $10 million, he received a 14-year sentence), and State Senator Vincent Fumo (who was convicted on a 139-count indictment including fraud, conspiracy and obstruction of justice charges; Fumo received a five-year sentence).

-Meehan was appointed to the United States House Committee on Ethics during the 113th Congress, summarily removed January 2018 by the Speaker of the House from the U.S. House Ethics Committee, and directed to repay to taxpayers the full cost of his secret sexual harassment settlement.
+Meehan was appointed to the U.S. House Ethics Committee during the 113th Congress.
+The Speaker of the House summarily removed him from the committee in January 2018, and directed Meehan to repay to taxpayers the full cost of his secret sexual harassment settlement.